Graduate Student Senate GSS

 Statments of Purpose

-I am a fourth year Ph.D. student in the Materials Science program, with a focus in Physics.
+I am a fifth year Ph.D. student in the Materials Science program, with a focus in Physics.
 I received my undergraduate degree in Physics and Mathematics from the University of Vermont as well, and was thrilled to return here for my graduate studies.
-After my first year working as the Secretary/Treasurer, and a second year as the Vice-President, I am excited for the opportunity to become even more involved with the Graduate College and Graduate Students.
+After my first year working as the Secretary/Treasurer, and a second year as the Vice-President, I was elected to the position of President of the Graduate Student Senate last Spring.
+I think it has been a very productive year for the GSS, especially in the sense of visibility around campus.
+This is an area that GSS had struggled with in the past, and is very important for having a seat at the table with the administration and SGA in making serious decisions to shape the future of the University.
 I gladly anticipate interacting and listening to members of this community, and believe that approaching this with an open and objective mindset is paramount to enhancing the graduate experience.
-I have also previously represented the graduate student body while working with the GSS during the Provost search, the University Presidential search, the search for the Dean of the College of Arts and Sciences, and I hope to further enhance that involvement.
+I have also previously represented the graduate student body while working with the GSS during the Provost search, the University Presidential search, the search for the Dean of the College of Arts and Sciences, and I am currently on the search committee for the new Vice-President of Research.
 I believe my past experiences within the community of UVM will aid in addressing the needs and responsibilities associated with the President position, and I look forward to serving the Executive Council with pride.

 Outreach and Programs Director

 Gina Marie Accorsi